A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for almost 20 years.

 For the most part, high-end cosmetic brands do not owe their commercial success to exceptional quality or efficacy, but to celebrity endorsements, designer labels, pseudo-science, and the perceived value of overpricing.

 With their luxurious packaging, rich textures, and opulent fragrances, expensive cosmetics often prove irresistible.
-And should anyone think twice about price, it can be justified by innovative ingredients claimed to bring about results comparable with costly cosmetic procedures like chemical and laser resurfacing, or wrinkle filling,
+And should anyone think twice about their high prices, they can be justified by innovative ingredients claiming to bring about results comparable to costly cosmetic procedures like chemical/laser resurfacing or wrinkle-filling.

-This means your skin doesn’t need to suffer when money is tight: modestly priced products available at drugstores, including home- or "no name" brands, are likely to offer the same skin care benefits as anything you’ll find at the beauty counter.
+This means your skin doesn’t need to suffer when money is tight: modestly priced products available at drugstores, including store or "no-name" brands, are likely to offer the same skin care benefits as anything you’ll find at the beauty counter.
 In fact, these often prove better than their upmarket counterparts.

 How to Shop Wisely at the Drugstore

 You can get high-quality skin-care products at your local drugstore and save money once you're armed with accurate information.
 Here's what you need to know.

 The Difference Between the Beauty Counter and the Drugstore

 The drugstore employs much of the same marketing gimmickry as the beauty counter, although it may be executed in a slightly different way.
 Therefore, shopping at the drugstore does not guarantee value for money.
 However, it does offer the opportunity to shop frugally and sensibly, which the beauty counter does not.
 It's just a question of finding the right products.